SteveBenner/rubymine/README.md

 - ### [File Watchers](/file-watchers)

   Support for file watchers was introduced in RubyMine version 6.
-Click the link for tools and resources!
+Click the link for resources.

 - ## Plugins